jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 At this historic moment, Charles wasn't pretending or bluffing to not understand his charges.
 He wasn't proud or stubborn.
 Like Hugh Auld and Agent Smitht, he was a honest defender of the Matrix.
 He knew God's rulebook was just.
 His father was nice enough to print it out for the people to read!

 Poor Charles.
 He was the hero of a dying philosophy.
 Just a regular person, who was brought up to believe in his divinity.
-How could he through this story?
 In his mind Antagonist Kings were impossible.
 So at his trial he (on purpose) said nothing.

 The judges convicted Charles anyway.
 He was sentenced to death by removing the head from the body.
 The convicted king was astounded.
 His next chance to speak would be at his own chopping block.